-Kristian Ventura, born “Karl Kristian Flores,” is an actor known for his role as Simon Elroy in the Paramount+ drama series School Spirits on Netflix.
+Kristian Ventura is an actor known for his role as Simon Elroy in the Paramount+ drama series School Spirits on Netflix.
 He is the author of the novel ‘A Happy Ghost,’ and has received esteemed awards as a leader for international service and volunteering.
-Kristian was raised in the Bay Area and lives in Los Angeles.
-He studied acting and literature at the University of Southern California.
+Ventura is the founder of Actum, a nonprofit organization with a mission to create free universal housing.
+He graduated with a BFA in theatre from the University of Southern California.

 ACTOR